joncampbell123/dosbox-x/INSTALL.md

 ``sudo rpm -i <filename>.rpm``

 Where ``<filename>`` is the main file name of the RPM package you wish to install.
 You may want to use the debug builds (the last three packages in the above example) if you desire to do some debugging work when running DOSBox-X. If there are missing dependencies for the rpm command, such as libpng and fluid-soundfont, then you will need to install them first.
-However, RPM packages are not natively supported by Linux distributions such as Debian, Ubuntu, or Linux Mint.
+However, RPM packages are not natively supported by Linux distributions such as Debian, Ubuntu, or Linux Mint (although the ``alien`` command may sometimes help).
 It is recommanded to use Flatpaks, which work independent of your Linux distribution.

 Moreover, you can find DOSBox-X on SnapCraft (https://snapcraft.io/dosbox-x), which maintains universal Linux packages for software including DOSBox-X. Please note the DOSBox-X Linux packages on this website are built and updated by SnapCraft instead of the DOSBox-X Team.